The Cost of Leadership Training

-Throughout my travels to clients and other events, I do a lot of facilitating for Helios HR and the number one question I am asked is, “How much does it cost? “ My answer is always the same…”it depends.”
+Throughout my travels to clients and other events, I do a lot of facilitating for Helios HR and the number one question I am asked is, “How much does it cost? “ My answer is always the same…” it depends.”
 Training programs are offered in many forms, and there are several areas to consider when looking at the options for how much it will cost and the effectiveness.

 2. Where will you hold the class?
-Holding the class at your location will most likely be the most cost effective from a facilities perspective.
+Holding the class at your location will most likely be the most cost-effective from a facilities perspective.
 You may be responsible for paying for the facilitator’s expenses, as well as the fee, but you will not have a venue charge.
-If you send your employees to training, you will be responsible for reimbursing them for travel expenses.
+If you send your employees to leadership training, you will be responsible for reimbursing them for travel expenses.
 However, keep in mind, taking managers out of their normal environment generally leads to better attention and participation.

 3. How long would you expect to dedicate to this project?
-Obviously you should expect the cost to rise with the length of the program.
+Obviously, you should expect the cost to rise with the length of the program.
 I know of leadership training courses that are conducted via blocks of time from a couple of hours to as long as a week.
 Some courses are offered in one sitting, and others may occur over the course of several weeks (usually with some sort of assignment between classes).
-Recently here at Helios, we delivered leadership training for a client as a “lunch and learn” for one hour per week, spanning 10 weeks.
+Recently, I delivered leadership training for a client as a “lunch and learn” for one hour per week, spanning 10 weeks.
 It really just depends on what works for your organization and what you are trying to accomplish.

 As someone who has studied the areas of career and leadership development for most of my career, I would say that any training is helpful, but the most effective training is that which touches the participant in different ways.
 The more tailored the training is to the needs of the individual the more engaged he/she will be.
 Take the time to determine not only what the organization needs, but also the most effective method of delivery to get the best results.
 Good luck!